-How to complain about a Registrant
+How to raise concerns about a Registrant

-How to complain
+How to raise concerns

-If that does not work, then you can make a complaint directly to us.
+If that does not work, you can make a complaint directly to us.
 To make a complaint, you can send us an email or contact us by phone on 020 7561 9240.
-Alternatively you can make a complaint to us in writing, but please be aware that responses to postal complaints are slower whilst COVID restrictions are in place.
+Alternatively you can make a complaint in writing however please be aware that responses to postal complaints are slower whilst COVID restrictions are in place.

 The Fitness to Practise Officer

 Please include the following details within your complaint:

 - The substance of the complaint, including as much detail as possible such as names, dates and places, supporting information, documents relevant to the complaint;